red triangles

 Please email hbi@ucalgary.ca if you have additional questions.

 The Hopewell M.I.N.D.
-Prize will be awarded to a team however we anticipate a variety of scenarios relating to genesis of the proposed idea.
+Prize will be awarded to a Post Doctoral Fellow and full HBI member however we anticipate a variety of scenarios relating to genesis of the proposed idea.
 The origin and development could range from being post-doctoral fellow initiated, to HBI Full Member initiated.
 Jointly initiated and developed ideas are also possible.

 In the Full Application, a clear statement of the origin and development of the idea including roles of the Post-doctoral Fellow and HBI Full Member (as appropriate) is requested and will be expected to be included in the application by the M.I.N.D.
 Prize International Review Committee.

-The team awarded the 2024 M.I.N.D.
+The winners of the 2026 M.I.N.D.
 Prize will be required to formally attest to a statement to the origin and development of the idea or intellectual property claims, prior to commencement of the award.
 This process may require discussion of any intellectual property with appropriate experts.

-The winning Team is expected to adhere to our Open Science Principles (see https://hbi.ucalgary.ca/research/institute-initiatives/openscience)
+The winner of the M.I.N.D.
+Prize is expected to adhere to our Open Science Principles.

 HBI is committed to ensuring that innovative, bold and high impact ideas come from diverse backgrounds and experiences.
 Through the M.I.N.D.
 Prize, we pledge to